ezhai/nautilus-avinfo/README.md

 ## Installation

-### RPM (Fedora, CentOS, RHEL, etc..)
+### RPM (Fedora, CentOS, RHEL, etc...)
 A `.rpm` package for your OS and architecture may be available for download on the Releases page.
-Download the package and install it.
+Download the RPM package and install it.
 ```
 (sudo) dnf install <path/to/nautilus-avinfo.rpm>
 ```

+The SRPMs are also provided if your OS/arch is not supported or you wish to build the package yourself.

 ### Manual
 Ensure you have `meson` and the appropriate development headers installed.
 Then build and install the project.